Camp Senia Historic District (Boundary Increase and Additional Data)

 Overall, the history of Carbon County reflects the resilience and adaptability of its residents, who have continuously embraced change and altered their way of life to suit the evolving needs of the region.

-This timeline provides a concise overview of the key events in the history of Carbon County, Montana.
+This timeline provides a condensed summary of the historical journey of Carbon County, Montana.

 • 1865 - Carbon County established as an original county of the Montana Territory.